siqi-pei/siqi-pei.github.io/_pages/home.md

 ## <left> TEACHING EXPERIENCE </left>

 ### <left> Instructor, Shanghai University of Finance and Economics </left>
+- Database Management Systems
+- Economics for Business Studies
+- Artificial Intelligence in Digital Marketing
+- Managerial Economics in Business Decision-making
+- Advanced Quantitative Research Methods (PhD)
+- Introduction to Quantitative Marketing Research (PhD)
 - Introduction to Marketing
-- Digital Marketing
-- Seminar in Quantitative Marketing, Postgraduate
-- Introduction to Marketing Research, Postgraduate

 ### <left> Teaching Assistant, Chinese University of Hong Kong </left>
-- Managerial Economics in Business Decision-making
+- Fintech (MBA)
-- Strategic Information Systems, EMBA
+- Strategic Information Systems (EMBA)
-- Entrepreneurship in Finance, MBA in Finance
+- Entrepreneurship in Finance (MBA in Finance)
 - Applied Econometrics for Business Decisions
 - Business Forecasting
 - Basic Economics for the Hospitality and Tourism Industry
-- Economics for Business Studies
 - Decision Models and Applications

 ## <left> CONFERENCE PRESENTATIONS AND INVITED TALKS  </left>
+- “Content Management Policy and Influencer Marketing on Social Media Platforms: A Study of Shopping Links in Sponsored Content,” Shanghai Jiao Tong University, 2024.
+- “Indirect Value of Public Infrastructure Technology,” McMaster University, 2024.
 - “Mobile Payments and Urban Mobility: Assessing the Influence of Mobile Payments on Metro Ridership and Environmental Enhancement,” 46th ISMS Marketing Science Conference, 2024.
 - “Content Management Policy and Influencer Marketing on Social Media Platforms: A Study of Shopping Links in Sponsored Content,” University of Arizona, 2023.
 - “Content Management Policy and Influencer Marketing on Social Media Platforms: A Study of Shopping Links in Sponsored Content,” University of Massachusetts Boston, 2023.